dbradleyfl/aframe-selectable-light-component/README.md

 ## aframe-selectable-component

 Selectable Light is a component for [A-Frame](https://aframe.io).
 It is a fork of [scenevr/selectable-component](https://github.com/scenevr/selectable-component) minus the boundingbox.
-The bounding box causes performance issues when you make an <a-image></a-image> selectable.
+The bounding box in scenevr/selectable-component causes performance issues when you make an a-image selectable.

 ### Usage